-News Corp has partnered with FRRR to enable the delivery of the News Corp Bushfire Fund grants.
+News Corp partnered with FRRR to enable the delivery of the News Corp Bushfire Fund grants.

-This support is for local not-for-profit organisations and community groups that are delivering locally led projects and activities to assist people in their recovery as a result of the 2019/2020 bushfires.
+This program supported local not-for-profit organisations and community groups that delivered locally led projects and activities to assist people in their recovery as a result of the 2019/2020 bushfires.

 Proudly supported by